-The Pensions Authority announced on 12 February that it is adopting a forward looking risk based approach to supervision.
-As part of this it intends to assess how schemes are meeting their governance and risk obligations.
-It will expect them to have appropriate monitoring and contingency planning in place for risks, and appropriate business continuity plans.
+The Pensions Regulator issued guidance on 12 March reminding trustees that they expect them to have appropriate monitoring and contingency planning in place for risks, and appropriate business continuity plans.
 Meetings are a key part of business continuity and need to happen.
 These are essential to enable trustees to keep on top of matters, and to ensure there remains appropriate governance and monitoring in a fast-moving environment.
 Deferring meetings for what could be an indefinite period is no way to run a pension scheme's business.